m-jeu/ammit/README.md

 ### The slightly less simple method

 The source code can be executed with a Python interpreter with the required packages at `main.py`.
+Requirements can be installed from `requirements.txt`.

 ## Where?